Atlantic City Science Fair Hopes to Shrink ‘Digital Divide’ Among Youth of Color

 “Mia is a professional role model,” Koch said of Williams in an article that appeared on Apple’s website last November.
 “She shows what’s possible when you bring Apple products and an Apple-trained professional to a community.
 The kids are engaged by her, and now having this cutting-edge hardware by her side, it excites them even more.”

-Now Williams teaches, engages, encourage and pushes students at the clubs STEAM classes, outfitted by Apple, on a daily basis.
+Now Williams teaches, engages, encourages and pushes students at the club’s STEAM classes, outfitted by Apple, on a daily basis.
 While she is thrilled being able to show the community what her students have learned in the upcoming science fair, which she hopes will be an annual event, she doesn’t want to get ahead of herself.

-“I’m just trying to get through Wednesday,” she said with a healthy laugh when asked if she started to plan for next year yet.
+“I’m just trying to get through Wednesday,” she said with a healthy laugh when asked if she has already started to plan for next year.